 Economic Development.

 Looking at the challenge of clean cooking through the lens of economic development refreshes the policy approaches and brings in dimensions more than gender equity, health and the environment.
 Solving for 'clean cooking' and it effects on the household, can lead to vulnerabilities in an economic dependence on imported fuels, on government subsidies and an absence of a local job-creating economy.

 Market differentiation.

 Market differentiation suggest that even within one country there is rarely one solution that fits all markets.
 What may be appropriate in an urban setting may not be appropriate for even small towns let alone rural areas.
-Modernisation, changing eating habits, affordability, even intrahousehold decision-making all affect the household choice of cooking fuel and general energy consumption.
+Modernisation, eating habits, changing intrahousehold affordability, even decision-making all affect the household choice of cooking fuel and general energy consumption.
 Offering consumers a basket of choices does not mean they will go for the least cost option.
 New business models can facilitate a choice based on a longer-term view, where the households themselves are also considering the longer-term economic vulnerabilities e.g. their credit risks exposure.

 Energy Access for all through Inclusive Energy Planning Processes.

 As highlighted by the lack of focus on additional scales of the clean cooking sector throughout the case studies - institutional, enterprise, and displacement - a key element of market differentiation practices is ensuring that these clean cooking sub-sectors are effectively integrated into energy planning process and not left behind.
-For example, as see in Table 21 there is both a significant challenge and potential for clean cooking policies and programs in displacement settings.
+For example, as seen in Table